-Chapter 2, "Programming With Sockets," describes the socket interface at the transport layer.
+Chapter 2 describes the socket interface at the transport layer.

-Chapter 3, "Programming With the Transport Layer Interface (TLI)," describes the UNIX System V Transport Interface.
+Chapter 3 describes the X/Open Transport Interface (XTI) and UNIX System V Transport Layer Interface (TLI).

-Chapter 4, "Transport Selection and Name-to-Address Mapping," describes the network selection mechanisms used by applications in selecting a network transport and its configuration.
+Chapter 4 describes the network selection mechanisms used by applications in selecting a network transport and its configuration.